Northern Ireland Travel Advice

 During “the troubles”, there were over 3,600 fatalities and 50,000 injured.
 Unionist or more extreme Loyalists supporting Northern Irelands continued union with Great Britain, and Nationalists or more extreme Republicans wanting a united country with the Republic of Ireland have disagreed over the status of Northern Ireland.
 The Good Friday agreement was brought into effect, and a peace process which would de-escalate the violence of the past 30 years was put into place.
 This has seen an end to most of the issues, including the bombings and the shootings which took place, however there are still active groups which debate Northern Ireland's future and have been known to use violence as a means to carry their message.
 As such, this does make the risk of small targeted terrorist attacks more likely than some other European countries, however it is unlikely and a majority of visits are trouble-free.

 There are still underlying tensions and localised incidents.
-The people of Northern Ireland are warm and friendly to their visitors, it is best if you are respectful of the country’s past.
-Avoid political discussions and do not wear insignia or clothing of which would align your allegiance to any political or religious denomination.
+The people of Northern Ireland are warm and friendly to their visitors, the best travel advice for Northern Ireland is to be respectful of the country’s past and avoid political discussions and do not wear insignia or clothing of which would align your allegiance to any political or religious denomination.

 There are some levels of segregation within the towns and villages in which the majority of the town’s area are either Protestant or Catholic, however this should not impact any tourists stay to the area.